math1-st/Web-Development/README.md

 Here you'll find lessons covering key topics like HTML, CSS, JavaScript, and Node.js.

 This repository's content ranges from Basic HTML concepts to building dynamic websites connected to MongoDB.

+Search for public directory if you just want to see the static web pages.